July 25, 2018

 3. Scene

-Note: In addition to these three typical types of videos in blended learning, several other variants are conceivable.
-For example, the typical explanatory video, where images, texts, and graphics work together (here is an example).
-This type of video is great to watch and effective, but also very time-consuming and expensive to produce.
+Note: In addition to these three typical types of videos in blended learning, there are several other variants imaginable.
+For instance, the typical explanatory video, where images, texts, and graphics work together (here is an example).
+This video type is great to watch and effective, but also very complex and expensive to produce.
 Many trainers and coaches therefore opt for much simpler types that still achieve a high impact.

-I call this type “The Selfie” – because everyone can imagine what is meant: You as a trainer or coach stand in front of the camera, and the viewer sees your face and a small part of your upper body.
+I call this type “The selfie” – because everyone can imagine what is meant: you as a trainer or coach stand in front of the camera, the viewer sees your face and a small part of your upper body.
 This variant is the unbeatable number 1 among trainers who work with blended learning.
-The reason: The selfie is easy to produce and creates a strong bond between the trainer and the participant.
+The reason: The selfie is easy to produce and creates a strong bond between trainer and participant.
 An example of a typical selfie video in blended learning:

 Sometimes trainers and coaches want to explain how participants should behave on a website or with a program.
 For this, you simply record your screen while you show with your mouse, touch, or trackpad what to do.
-For this, you need software (for example, Screencastify), a digital device, such as a laptop, PC, or tablet, and a microphone/headset.
+You need software (for example, Screencastify), a digital device, like a laptop, PC, or tablet, and a microphone/headset.

-The advantage of the screencast: You can vividly and simply show how something works digitally.
-The viewer can also pause your video and try what was said in a second window right away.
+The advantage of the screencast: you can clearly and simply demonstrate how something works digitally.
+The viewer can also pause your video and directly try out what has been said in a second window.

 As an example of the screencast, I will show you a video I recorded a few years ago to present and analyze a learning platform for French:

-As a third popular type in training, a real scene is filmed or staged, which the viewer sees and judges as an outside person.
-The advantage of the video type “scene” is that the presented situation is very illustrative and gives the viewer a real example to accompany the theory.
-Trainer Leif Kania has uploaded such a video type on YouTube:
+The third popular type in training is a real scene that is filmed or recreated, which the viewer sees and assesses as an outside person.
+The advantage of the video type “scene” is that the situation depicted is very illustrative and provides the viewer with a real example to accompany the theory.
+Trainer Leif Kania has, for example, uploaded such a video type on YouTube:

-In addition to the types shown, you still have several additional video styles to choose from.
-However, we recommend the types “selfie,” “screencast,” and “scene” as they are particularly appreciated by trainers and coaches due to their simple production.
+In addition to the types mentioned, there are several other video styles for you to choose from.
+However, we recommend the types “selfie,” “screencast,” and “scene” for beginners because they are particularly appreciated by trainers and coaches due to their ease of production.

 When to use?
 Videos are suitable in various training phases

 As mentioned above, videos are a great method for blended learning.
-Trainers, consultants, and coaches upload short videos to their online courses and motivate their participants sustainably.
-In blended learning, we can basically distinguish three phases: The preparation for the presence events, the accompaniment during or between individual presence events, and the follow-up for the transfer after the presence event.
+Trainers, consultants, and coaches upload short videos to their online courses to motivate their participants in the long term.
+In blended learning, we can generally distinguish three phases: the preparation for the presence event(s), the accompaniment during or between individual presence events, and the follow-up for the transfer after the presence event.

 When are videos particularly useful in blended learning?
-Let's briefly discuss all three phases to answer this question:
+Let’s take a brief look at all three phases to answer this question:

 Our tip: Always start your e-learning component in blended learning with a selfie video!
 Especially at the beginning, you want to “take your participants by the hand” and build a personal connection.